-Adjudication and Sanction
+Adjudication

-Any student or employee charged with sexual misconduct can be disciplined under the University's conduct code and may be prosecuted under Virginia criminal statutes.
-Even if the criminal justice authorities choose not to prosecute, university officials can pursue disciplinary action which may result in dismissal from the university.
+Any student or employee charged with sexual misconduct can be disciplined under the university's Code of Conduct and may be prosecuted under the criminal statutes where the misconduct occurred.
+Even if the criminal justice authorities choose not to prosecute, Shenandoah officials can pursue disciplinary action, which may result in dismissal from the university.